AriFordsham/GHCWiki/proposals/merge-request-workflow.md

 Reviewers can use the "Approve" button to indicate they are happy with the MR.
-In a long thread, this is a useful way for a well-informed reviewer to indicate “this is good to go”.
+In a long thread, this is a useful way for a well-informed reviewer to indicate "this is good to go".
 Additionally, developers are encouraged to edit the MR to add additional approvers that they think could offer input.

 When contributor believes that the MR is ready to go -- has had an appropriate